hexpm/hexpm/lib/hexpm_web/templates/docs/organization_sso.html.md

 The active secret continues serving logins until the tested replacement is promoted.

-### Disable SSO or unlink an account
+### Disable SSO, unlink an account, or remove the configuration

-Select **Disable SSO login** to stop new SSO logins immediately.
+Select **Disable SSO login** to stop new SSO logins immediately and revoke every organization access session the connection has granted.
 This does not remove the saved configuration or linked accounts, and conventional Hexpm login remains available.

 Organization administrators can unlink an account from the **Linked accounts** section, which also ends that member's current organization access.
 Removing a member from the organization does the same and removes the SSO link.
 If the person is added again later, they must link again.

+**Remove SSO configuration** deletes the connection itself, with the stored client secret, every linked account, and the recorded failures.
+SSO has to be disabled first.
+Members keep their Hexpm accounts and their organization membership, and anyone who wants SSO afterwards links again against a newly saved configuration.

 **Linked accounts** shows when each member last authenticated through the connection.